dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 Taking that into account, it should be possible to apply a policy that force a gateway created in an app namespace to add the `spec.infrastructure.annotations` parameters that we want.
 But that's a story for another time &#x1F61D;

-Last, regarding TLS configuration, which is absolutely mandatory in real world scenario, we saw that the certificate is referenced at the gateway level.
+Last, regarding TLS configuration, which is absolutely mandatory in a real world scenario, we saw that the certificate is referenced at the gateway level.

 ```yaml